 A Game of Thrones

 In his turret in Winterfell Maester Luwin pours a handful of shiny black arrowheads out of a green jar and shows them to Bran Stark, Rickon Stark, and Osha.
-Bran picks one up and sees that it is made of glass.
-Osha names it dragonglass.
-Master Luwin tells them that it is obsidian; he says that the children of the forest worked no metal and hunted with obsidian instead, and in place of swords they carried blades of obsidian.
+Osha names the material dragonglass, and Maester Luwin tells them that it is obsidian; he says that the children of the forest worked no metal and hunted with obsidian instead, and in place of swords they carried blades of obsidian.
 Osha remarks that they still do.
 Bran examines the arrowhead, noticing that the black glass is slick and shiny.
 He thinks it's beautiful, and asks Maester Luwin if he can keep one.

 A Clash of Kings

 At the Fist of the First Men, Jon Snow discovers a cache of knives, leaf-shaped spearheads, and numerous arrowheads made of obsidian.
 Dragonglass, he thinks to himself.
 Beneath the dragonglass is an old warhorn, and when Jon shakes the dirt from inside it, a stream of arrowheads falls out.
 Jon gives Samwell Tarly a spearhead and a dozen arrowheads as well, and passes the rest out among his other friends for luck.

 A Storm of Swords

 At Craster's Keep, Samwell discusses obsidian with Jeor Mormont.
 The Lord Commander tells Sam that if dragonglass kills the Others as Sam claims, he wants more of it.
 Sam remarks that the children of the forest would know where to find obsidian, but Lord Commander Mormont tells him that the children are all dead.

 At the Wall, after hearing about the properties of dragonglass from Sam, King Stannis Baratheon sends word to his castellan Ser Rolland Storm on Dragonstone to begin mining obsidian.
 He fears he will not hold his seat much longer but hopes that the Lord of Light shall grant them enough frozen fire to arm themselves against the Others before the Dragonstone falls.

 A Feast For Crows